Reviews You Can Rely On

 Frame Quality

-Our favorite models in this metric all included some combination of TR90, Grilamid, and TPU thermoplastic construction.
+Our favorite models in this metric included some combination of TR90, Grilamid, and TPU thermoplastic construction.
 These materials each provide high flexibility and bending strength, good toughness, and low moisture absorption.
 The Smith Wildcat, 100% Speedcraft, 100% Glendale were our favorite frames.
 Each of these featured some combination of these high-quality construction materials.
-Their frames' softness and flexibility gave us confidence that these models would survive just about anything we could throw at them and made for quick, easy lens changes.
+Their frames' softness and flexibility gave us confidence that these models would survive just about anything we could throw at them and were made for quick, easy lens changes.

 cycling sunglasses - the aspire has a quality frame construction but lacks adjustability...